manish786786/Intellimind/README.md

 		-- userMail
 			Inside we have userMailData collection which will store user data such as mailId and number.

    		 -- userReward
-			Inside we have userRewardData collection which will store user data who has signup and adding up his or her points so has to display on dashboard.
+			Inside we have userRewardData collection which will store user data who has signup and adding up his 			     r her points so has to display on dashboard.

 -- note -- here as we are implementing this with microservices we can use one mongodb and other sql,sqlite,cassandra,redis,etc